PSU-ICDS/icds_docs/docs/file-system/file-storage.md

 are hidden by default, but you can view them with `ls -la`.

-If the size of one of these directories becomes a problem, it can be moved to `work`, and creates a [symbolic link] named `.local` in your home directory which points to the directory you moved to `work`.
+If the size of one of these directories becomes a problem, it can be moved to `work`, and a [symbolic link] created which points to the directory you moved to `work`.

+For example, the commands needed to move the `.local` directory would look like:

 ```
 # first move the directory to /storage/work/